nemesiscode/radtrancode/radtran/radtran/AAREADME.txt

 Ave_table	Reads an absorption coefficient look-up table and
                 convolves with a square of user defined width.

-Calc_fnktable	Calculates a k-table from line data.
+Calc_fnktable	Calculates a k-table from line data or band data.

+Calc_fnktablec	Calculates a k-table from line data over regular grid, or
+                at range of wavelengths.
+Can also deal with non-square spectral averaging and k-tables channel-averaged k-tables.

 Calc_exotable3	Calculates a k-table from a range of line databases calculated
 		at different temperatures by Makedbloop